Clifford Fleming Williams

 Pioneer of making drawings from the air

-Waterbird was tested at Brooklands during May-July 1911 and then converted to a hydro-aeroplane at Windermere.
+Testing of Waterbird took place at Brooklands during May-July 1911 and then conversion to a hydro-aeroplane at Windermere.

-In 1913, Fleming Williams submitted application for UK Patent No. 5,003 for improvements relating to hydro-aeroplanes, so as to enable them to travel through rough water and by constructing the float such that it offered minimum head resistance.
-That is, by attaching hinged and sprung planes to the float bottom, which was granted in 1914.
+In 1913, he submitted application for UK Patent No. 5,003 covering improvements relating to hydro-aeroplanes, so as to enable them to travel through rough water and by constructing the float such that it offered minimum head resistance.
+That is, by attaching hinged and sprung, automatically adjusting planes to the float bottom.
+It was granted in 1914.

 Seaplane ground school instructor, artist and general manager

-Turned down for pilot training in the Royal Flying Corps on account of his age, Fleming Williams joined the staff of the seaplane flying school at Windermere in early 1915, where he lived in a bungalow at Hill of Oaks.
+Turned down for pilot training in the Royal Flying Corps due to his age, Fleming-Williams joined the staff of the seaplane flying school at Windermere in early 1915, where he lived in a bungalow at Hill of Oaks.
 As a youth, he had become interested in aero-modelling, and, as may be appreciated under Inventor above, developed an innovative technical interest.

 He instructed on the theory of flight and aeroplane design.
-He was an accomplished lecturer, having developed skills of communication through taking his father’s Sunday School classes for his father who was a Congregational Minister.
-The school’s booklet boasted ‘Illustrated lectures are delivered by an expert – not dry-as-dust mathematics – but interesting talks knocked home with pictures and humour’.
+He was an accomplished lecturer, having developed communication skills through taking Sunday School classes for his father who was a Congregational Minister.
+The school’s booklet promoted ‘Illustrated lectures are delivered by an expert – not dry-as-dust mathematics – but interesting talks knocked home with pictures and humour’.

-The breadth of his skills became of considerable value in a short space of time: ‘Mr. Ding has a capable right hand man in Mr. Fleming Williams’. – The Lakes Herald, 26 February 1915.
+The breadth of his skills became of considerable value in a short space of time, such that he was described as a ‘capable right hand man’ in The Lakes Herald, 26 February 1915.
+He became a Director.

 Royal Flying Corps officer

-Having been appointed as a Second Lieutenant in the RFC on 21 August 1916, Fleming Williams was posted to the School of Aeronautics at Reading.
-There he rose from Assistant Equipment Officer to become Chief Instructor and was promoted Major.
+Having been appointed as a Second Lieutenant in the RFC on 21 August 1916, Fleming-Williams was posted to the School of Military Aeronautics at Reading.
+There he rose from Assistant Equipment Officer to become Chief Instructor, and was promoted Major.

-Following demobilisation in 1919, he returned to Hill of Oaks, Windermere for about 1 year and re-established himself as an illustrator.
+Following demobilization in 1919, he returned to Hill of Oaks, Windermere for about 1 year and re-established himself as an illustrator.